- Travel and Places»

 - United States

-President Andrew Jackson Home Pictures ~ The Hermitage ~ Nashville, Tennessee
+President Andrew Jackson Home Photos, The Hermitage in Nashville, Tennessee

 7th President of the U.S.

 When my husband and I were driving through Nashville, Tennessee one year on our way to our vacation in the Smoky Mountains, we decided to stop off and see Andrew Jackson's home called The Hermitage.

 Andrew Jackson certainly led an interesting, influential and colorful life that many people would applaud.
 His life actions also left a wake of individuals who would never sanction some of the decisions he made over the course of years.

 His rise up the ranks to that of being the 7th President of the United States was a bumpy one and he did not win that position on his first try running against John Quincy Adams although it is said that he won the popular vote.

 Resigning his position of being a United States Senator in Tennessee, he finally attained the rank of the Presidency against his former competitor and sitting President in the 1828 election.
 Andrew Jackson was the President from 1829 to 1837.

 It seems the older a person gets, one becomes more interested in history...or at least that is the case with me.

 Studying it in school I was more interested in passing the tests and getting good grades.